-The initial brief was to prepare an interpretation plan for the Penders Heritage Site.
+The initial brief was to prepare an interpretation plan for Penders…“a heritage site of state significance comprising a rare suite of modernist buildings and structures designed by the renowned architect Roy Grounds within a setting of great natural beauty”.
 Subsequent to the adoption of this plan we undertook extensive research to identify themes, images, stakeholder opportunities, design elements, stories and implementation options.

 Date: December 2013 – February 2015